(on sabbatical 1 July 2015 to 30 June 2016)

-French, Scandinavian, and German art of the 19th and early 20th centuries, history of museums and collecting, modern printmaking, intersections between art and science, critical theory, art historiography
+French, Scandinavian, and German art of the 19th and early 20th centuries; history of museums and collecting; the art of psychiatric patients; gender and modernism; printmaking; intersections between art, science and medicine; critical theory; historiography.

-Allison Morehead specializes in nineteenth- and early twentieth-century European art, with particular interests in French, German, and Scandinavian artists of the late nineteenth century, the early exhibition history and reception of the art of psychiatric patients and mediums, and the rhetoric of modern print revivals.
-Her most recent work considers symbolist practice in light of French scientific and philosophical currents.
+Allison Morehead specializes in nineteenth- and early twentieth-century European art, with particular interests in French, German, and Scandinavian artists of the late nineteenth century (including Maurice Denis, Édouard Vuillard, Edvard Munch, and August Strindberg), the early exhibition history and reception of the art of psychiatric patients and mediums, gender and modernism, and the rhetoric of modern print revivals.
+She has been the recipient of numerous grants and fellowships, including those from the Whiting, Kress, Rhoades, and Brocher Foundations, the Social Science Research Council, a Junior Research Fellowship from King’s College, Cambridge, and a Standard Research Grant from the Social Sciences and Humanities Research Council of Canada.
+Her book, Nature’s Experiments and the Search for Symbolist Form, which considers symbolist practice in light of French scientific and philosophical currents, is forthcoming from Penn State University Press.
 She has collaborated on a number of exhibitions internationally and was co-editor of the catalogue accompanying Cléopâtre dans le miroir de l’art occidental, held at the Musée d’art et d’histoire de Genève in 2004.
-She has been the recipient of numerous grants and fellowships, including those from the Whiting, Kress, and Rhoades Foundations, the Social Science Research Council (International Dissertation Field Research Fellowship), and a Junior Research Fellowship from King’s College, Cambridge.
-With the support of a Standard Research Grant from the Social Sciences and Humanities Research Council of Canada, she is currently completing a book manuscript entitled Nature’s Experiments and the Search for Symbolist Form.
+Current projects include the exhibition project Edvard Munch, Modernism, and Medicine, and a monograph, funded by a SSHRC Insight Development Grant, entitled Gambling and the Modern Imaginary.